ktaranov/sqlserver-kit/SSMS/SSMS_Tips.md

 <a id="8"></a>
 ## Client Statistics
-When you enable that option for your session, SQL Server Management Studio will give you more information about the client side processing of your query.
+When you enable that option for your session (`Ctrl + Alt + S`), SQL Server Management Studio will give you more information about the client side processing of your query.

 The Network Statistics shows you the following information:
  - Number of Server Roundtrips